KooperL/marketo-developer.en/help/javascript-api/lead-tracking.md

 ## Beta

 To opt in to the Munchkin beta channel for your landing pages, go to your [Admin -> Treasure Chest](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/settings/enable-or-disable-treasure-chest-features) menu and enable the "Munchkin Beta on Landing Pages" setting.
-This provides new code snippets in the **Admin** ->  **Munchkin** menu to allow you to use the beta version on external sites.
+This provides new code snippets in the **[!UICONTROL Admin]** ->  **[!UICONTROL Munchkin]** menu to allow you to use the beta version on external sites.

 ## Opt-Out